in Plantation, Florida

 Motherhood should be a role that we should be excited for, right?
-What people don't tell you, is that it is the most confusing experience for many women.
-They wanted that excited and joyous experience, but are left feeling alone, sad and anxious.
-With a new baby to take care of, everyone focuses on the needs of the little one versus, the one that may need it the most.
-The mom.
+What people don't tell you is that it is the most confusing and frightening experience for many women.
+It can be exciting and a joyous experience, but also feeling alone, sad and anxious.
+With a new baby to take care of, everyone focuses on the needs of the little one, instead of the one that may need it the most: the mom.
 The good news is that there is help.

 Together we can talk about the shifts that are happening in:

 Relationship with spouse

 Those are big changes, right?
 No wonder feelings of anxiety and depression can set in.

 Excessive worry regarding the baby